cdp menu

 5. Go to “Configuration” tab and set the “Refresh interval” as required.

-7. You can check whether the segment has been synced with the destination in the destination platform after 5-10 minutes.
+7. You can check whether the audience has been synced with the destination in the destination platform after 5-10 minutes.

 Go to Facebook Ads and Google Analytics for detailed documentation on how to sync audience as an event.